HathorNetwork/rfcs/text/0033-private-testnet-guide.md

     GENESIS_TX2_HASH=bytes.fromhex(''),
 ```

-This concludes the configuration of our new network, next we will use this configuration to run our full-nodes.
+This concludes the configuration of our new network.
+Next we will use this configuration to run our full-nodes.

 If you want to know more about additional options to customize your network configuration, we will have an additional section about this in the end of the guide.